ByteDance-Seed/DeepFlow/README.md

 bash script/xlarge/train.sh
 ```
 where you can set following options:
-- `--tg-upper-bound`: time-gap between adjacent branches
+- `--tg-upper-bound`: time-gap between adjacent branches.
-- `--weighting`: time-step sampling during training
+- `--weighting`: time-step sampling during training.
-- `--df-idxs`: key transformer layers where deep supervision is applied. (currently, equally-splitted)
+- `--df-idxs`: key transformer layers where deep supervision is applied. (currently, equally-splitted).
-- `--ssl-align`: whether to use SSL align (need to set up `--enc-type` as well)
+- `--ssl-align`: whether to use SSL align (need to set up `--enc-type` as well).
-- `--legacy-scaling`: whether to use soft-cap for scaling factor in "velocity_modulation" (enable this when ssl-align is enabled for reproducibility)
+- `--legacy-scaling`: whether to use soft-cap for scaling factor in "velocity_modulation" (enable this when ssl-align is enabled for reproducibility).

 ## Generation
 For generative samples from DeepFlow-XL/2-3T, use below evaluation script.